yegor256/blog/_drafts/fp.md

 }
 {% endhighlight %}

-OK, you may say, I got it, but why declarative style is better than imperative?
+"Okay," you may say, "I got it, but why is declarative style better than imperative?
-What's the big deal?
+What's the big deal?"
 I'm getting to it.
 Let me first show the difference between functions in functional programming and static methods in OOP.
 As mentioned above, this is the second big difference between utility classes and functional programming.

-In any functional programming language you can do this:
+In any functional programming language, you can do this:

 {% highlight lisp %}
 (defun foo (x) (x 5))